Date: March 8, 2021

 Place: Virtual.
 Registration required.

-Join inspiring women union leaders from Colombia, Ghana, Palestine, Ukraine and the U.S. to learn how the world’s ever-essential women workers are organizing around the globe to promote and defend the rights of women workers to equality, good jobs and an end to violence and abuse.
+Join inspiring women union leaders from Colombia, Ghana, Palestine and the U.S. to learn how the world’s ever-essential women workers are organizing around the globe to promote and defend the rights of women workers to equality, good jobs and an end to violence and abuse.
 Co-sponsored by CLUW and the Solidarity Center.

 Arabic and Spanish simultaneous interpretation will be provided.